Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Dark Matter capture

 However, a MB model for the speed DF is not predictive, and is bound to rely on ad hoc estimates of the peak speed $v_0$.
 In particular, the SHM only corresponds to a solution to the collisionless Boltzmann equation for an isothermal halo with $\rho(r) \propto r^{-2}$, which is expected to be approximately true only in the Solar neighborhood.
 Therefore, outside of this region the SHM is bound to be incompatible with the actual dynamics of the MW, and does not provide a satisfactory description of the DM phase-space \cite{King1966,BinneyEtAl2008,Kazantzidis2004,Sanchis2004,Wojtak2008}.
 This is especially problematic, since any phase-space model used in the context of velocity-dependent DM searches must account for kinematic constraints on the components of the Galaxy.
-One could argue that this could be solved by simply adopting a MB with a more realistic most probable speed $v_0$ that varies with radius and thus indirectly accounts for the dynamics of the Galaxy---setting it for instance to $\sqrt{3/2}$ times the velocity dispersion found by solving the Jeans equation (\eg~\cite{BinneyEtAl2008}).
-However, the resulting DF is no longer a self-consistent solution to the collisionless Boltzmann equation.
-Although this leads to correct order-of-magnitude estimates for capture observables \cite{Lacroix2020}, such an ad hoc adjustment of the velocity DF does not provide a full phase-space model.
+One could argue that this could be solved by simply adopting a MB with a more realistic most probable speed $v_0$ that varies with radius and thus indirectly accounts for the dynamics of the Galaxy---setting for instance $v_{0} = v_{\rm c}(r)$, where $v_{\rm c}(r)$ is the circular speed at radius $r$, or $v_{0} = \sqrt{2/3} \sigma_{v}^{\rm J}$ with $\sigma_{v}^{\rm J}$ the velocity dispersion found by solving the Jeans equation (\eg~\cite{BinneyEtAl2008}); see Sec.~\ref{ssec:MB_models}.
+While we still discuss these two cases in the following sections, their associated DFs are no longer a self-consistent solution to the collisionless Boltzmann equation.
+Therefore, even if they lead to correct order-of-magnitude estimates for capture observables (see also ref.~\cite{Lacroix2020}), such an ad hoc adjustment of the velocity DF does not provide a full phase-space model.
 This is problematic since in that case the consistency of the velocity DF with the underlying Galactic mass model is hard to assess.
 Moreover, it is not possible to determine whether the model corresponds to a stable configuration of the DM halo or not.
 This makes it very difficult to evaluate the associated systematic uncertainties in a robust way.

 On the contrary, even if they are also based on simplifying assumptions, prediction methods relying on the Eddington inversion and its extensions do provide a theoretically grounded phase-space model that self-consistently accounts for kinematic constraints and predicts variations of the typical DM speed in the Galaxy, while making it possible to exclude pathological models.
 We will see in Sec.~\ref{sec:results} that this self-consistent approach leads to significant deviations on capture rates and subsequent observables with respect to the results obtained with the SHM---especially in the inner parts of the Galaxy---and allows for a robust estimate of systematic uncertainties based on physical arguments.